 Finally, another of his major works is The Feast in the House of Levi.
 He painted this for a wall in the Basilica di Santi Giovanni e Paolo, Venice.
 The Last Supper painting, includes German soldiers, dwarves, and animals.
 This hugely impressive piece demonstrates Veronese’s commitment to the Venetian School.
 Furthermore, it shows his adoration for intense and luminous colors.

 6. Jacopo Tintoretto

-One of Tintoretto’s first important works was Miracle of The Slave for the Scuola di San Rocco.
+One of Tintoretto’s first important works was Miracle of the Slave for the Scuola di San Rocco.
 Primarily, it presented the young painter with an opportunity to establish himself as a major artist within the Venetian School.
 The work represents the story of a slave who was punished but saved by the intervention of God.
-Above all, his peers celebrated this work for the bold use of color and vigour.
+Above all, his peers celebrated this work for the bold use of color and vigor.

 In 1564, he completed further paintings for San Rocco, one of which was St Mark’s Body Brought to Venice.
 The painting was a huge success due to its deep perspective background lines.
 He chose darker colors to represent the near subjects, and lighter, almost transparent colors for the background subjects.
 Notably, Tintoretto portrayed himself in the work as the bearded man next to the camel.

 After Titian died, Tintoretto, alongside Veronese, became one of the leading painters in Venice.
 Above all, we can attribute the high point of his career to his work for the Doge.
 He commissioned Tintoretto to create Il Paradiso for the Doge’s Palace.
 Luckily, it survived the palace fire and is the largest painting on canvas in the world.
 Upon viewing this work, art critic John Ruskin commented,

 I have no hesitation in asserting this picture to be by far the most precious work of art of any kind whatsoever, now existing in the world.